Get

 Happy ginger mixed breed dog in luxurious bright colors scandinavian style bedroom with king-size bed

-Image Credit: Prystai_Shutterstock
+Image By: Prystai_Shutterstock

 2. Pet Fees

 The information on pet fees, including the cost, should be in the hotel’s pet policy.
 However, some hotels will simply say something like, “Additional Fees May Apply.”
-If that’s the case, call the hotel before booking to find out what their fee is!
+If that’s the case, call the hotel before booking to find out what its fee is!

 3. Extra Fees

 Just because you pay a pet fee doesn’t mean there aren’t other pet-related fees.
 While this won’t apply to every hotel you come across, some hotels may charge a cleaning fee if your dog has an accident or makes a mess.
 Some places will charge an extra cleaning fee just for having a dog on the premises.
-Most hotels also don’t allow you to keep your pets in the room when you aren’t there with them, and sometimes, hotels will charge you a fee if they find your pet on their own in the room.
+Most hotels also don’t allow you to keep your pets in the room when you aren’t there with them, and sometimes, hotels will charge you a fee if staff find your pet on their own in the room.

 English Cocker Spaniel and suitcase indoors

-Image Credit: New Africa, Shutterstock
+Image By: New Africa, Shutterstock

 4. Number of Pets Allowed